easybuilders/easybuild-tutorial/docs/comparison_other_tools/README.md

 In other ways, EasyBuild and Spack are quite different.
-Spack is released under a more permissive open source license (MIT/Apache 2.0 dual license), and whereas EasyBuild supports Linux and Cray PE, Spack adds macOS out-of-the-box.
+Spack is released under a more permissive open source license (MIT/Apache 2.0 dual license), and whereas EasyBuild supports Linux and Cray PE, Spack also provides good support for macOS out-of-the-box.

 The Spack command line interface is quite different from EasyBuild: it supports subcommands (like "`spack install`"), and provides a flexible interface